Cyanotype Kit (200ml/400ml)

 Development and fixing are done with tap water; a darkroom is not necessary.

-With this chemistry set, you can coat and then expose paper or other natural fibers such as cotton, silk, wool, but also wood or leather, as you wish.
+With this chemistry kit, you can coat papers or other natural fibers like cotton, silk, wool, as well as wood or leather, and then expose them as you wish.

 Cyanotype 200ml Kit: